matcs/matcs/README.md

 ### :pencil2: About me:
 - :mortar_board: I'm an Analysis and Systems Development student at **Universidade Paulista**.
 - :books: I'm currently learning statics and data structures.
-- :pushpin: My goal is to get a job as a backend or frontend.
+- :pushpin: My goal is to get a job as a backend or frontend developer.

 ### :speech_balloon: You can contact me at: